BCM-HGSC/SMaHT_MIMS/README.md

 is different from e.g. a tumor/normal pair where a subtraction pipeline can be performed to find the tumor-specific mutations.

+A helper script in `analysis/scripts/add_vaf.py` can add an INFO/VAF annotation to results from some SV callers.
+This is not required, but will help with downstream analysis.
+The script can be easily extended to calculate a different VAF for different callers, see the script for details.

 Because SVs can be highly similar (e.g. 100bp germline homozygous insertion and 105bp somatic insertion at the same mosaic locus), it is important that all SVs are processed together to ensure that the best matching SVs are found.
 The SMaHT MIMS SV benchmark contains the germline and somatic mutations in a single VCF.
 Therefore, your comparison set of